 Of these non-diabetics, 4.9% of 1,298 in the dapagliflozin arm went on to develop type 2 diabetes over 18 months, versus 7.1% of 1,307 in the placebo group.
 This equated to a 32% risk reduction (p=0.019).

-There are limitations to this analysis, Dr Silvio Inzucchi, lead investigator of Dapa-HF and professor of medicine at the Yale University School of Medicine, pointed out in his presentation at ADA, including relatively short follow-up, and the fact the study was not designed as a pure diabetes reduction trial.
+There are limitations to this analysis, Dr Silvio Inzucchi, lead investigator of Dapa-HF and professor of medicine at the Yale University School of Medicine, pointed out in his presentation at ADA.
+These include a relatively short follow-up, and the fact the study was not designed as a pure diabetes reduction trial.

 However, he said that in the cohort of patients without diabetes at baseline Farxiga had a minimal effect on HbA1c or body weight.
 This suggests that SGLT2 inhibition is not merely masking the development of diabetes, Dr Inzucchi said, a concern that has been raised in the wake of other diabetes prevention studies with other glucose lowering agents.